Sezmi’s over-the-air TV service shows lots of promise as a less-expensive alternative to cable, but some rough edges still need smoothing.

 The service works a lot like broadcast TV, pulling in signals over the air with an antenna box, but it receives additional broadcast channels such as Comedy Central, CNN, and Discovery, and can record them all with an included DVR.
 Sezmi has arrangements with local broadcasters, which deliver the programming on otherwise unused portions of the wireless spectrum.
 Web video and on-demand offerings, using your existing Internet service, supplement the broadcast channels.

-As someone who cut the cable cord more than a year ago, I’m the perfect test case for Sezmi, which is currently available in Boston, Detroit, Ft.
+cut the cable cord more than a year ago, I’m the perfect test case for Sezmi, which is currently available in Boston, Detroit, Ft.
 Lauderdale (Florida), Houston, Kansas City (Missouri), Los Angeles, Miami, Orlando (Florida), Phoenix, Portland (Oregon), and San Francisco.
 Nationwide expansion is coming later this year as either a stand-alone service or in partnerships with telecommunications companies.
 I don’t watch enough television to justify Time Warner Cable’s $53-per-month service—which doesn’t even include a DVR—but broadcast TV sometimes seems too limited, even when paired with all the video available on my trio of game consoles.

 After a year without cable, Sezmi seems like a revelation.
 Even the ability to record basic broadcast television makes a huge difference in the amount of material available.
 Do you go to bed too early for Letterman or Leno?
 Catch them the next day on your own schedule.
 Have an urge to watch Avatar but don’t feel like driving to your supermarket’s Redbox DVD rental kiosk?
 No problem.
 If you still think the selection on Sezmi’s highest tier isn’t wide enough, you’re just a TV junkie who needs cable.
 HBO and Showtime fans would fall into this category, as Sezmi has no shows from the former and hardly any from the latter.